awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-hls-inputs.md

 Your input HLS package must conform to the following requirements:
 + The video container for your media segments must be MPEG\-2 TS\.
 + The compatibility version of the manifest file \(specified by `EXT-X-VERSION`\) must be 4 or smaller\.
 + The manifest file must stay the same after you submit your job\.
-That is, the manifest must have the tag `EXT-X-ENDLIST` or it must have the `EXT-X-PLAYLIST-TYPE` value set to Video On Demand \(VOD\)\.
+That is, the manifest must have the tag `EXT-X-ENDLIST` or it must have the `EXT-X-PLAYLIST-TYPE` value set to VOD\.
 + If the manifest uses `EXT-X-BYTERANGE`, the start of the first subrange must be 0 and the following subrange segments must continue the former one\.
 + If the input has discontinuities, they must start at the beginning of a segment\.
 That is, the input can't have discontinuities in the subrange of a segment\.
-+ The package must not use alternative renditions\.
-That is, the manifest can't use the `EXT-X-MEDIA` tag, and any audio in your input must be in the same media segments as the video\.
 + The manifest can't use any of the following tags:
   + `EXT-X-KEY`
-  + `EXT-X-MEDIA`
   + `EXT-X-PROGRAM-DATE-TIME`
   + `EXT-X-DATERANGE`
   + `EXT-X-I-FRAMES-ONLY`